 ADLs are basic tasks a person needs to be able to do on their own to live independently.
 Health issues and aging may make it difficult for seniors to complete certain everyday self-care tasks.
 Research shows that individuals over age 85 generally need assistance with daily living, with more than 20% of seniors over 85 requiring help with ADLs.

 Changes in these capabilities occur gradually over time.
 Often, a decline in the ability to complete basic ADLs may not be noticeable until later stages of physical or mental disability.
 Assistance with daily activities from senior communities and in-home care services can provide individuals with help to complete ADLs and IADLs.

-Knowing your loved one’s ability to complete ADLs can help you and your aging parent’s doctor answer these questions:
+Knowing your loved one’s ability to complete ADLs and IADLs can help you, with the input of a doctor, answer the following questions:

 Families rarely ask about ADLs until a parent or senior loved one is going through the process of assessment for long-term care, says Dr. Leslie Kernisan, a geriatric expert.